Collection: Men's Nubuck Leather Gloves

 Sanded full-grain, not split

-How to tell nubuck from suede: Run a finger across the surface in opposite directions.
-Both will show the directional nap, but nubuck feels finer and tighter, the fibres shorter.
+How to tell nubuck from suede: run a finger across the surface in opposite directions.
+Both show directional nap, but nubuck feels finer and tighter, the fibres shorter.
 The leather underneath is denser.
-Visually, nubuck has a slightly more uniform tone, suede is more variegated.
+Visually, nubuck has a slightly more uniform tone, while suede is more variegated.